bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel/README.md

 ## FAQ

+### Why Metamodeling?

+Metamodeling is a fundamental concept and practice within Model-Driven Engineering that involves creating models to describe other models.
+In essence, a metamodel defines the structure, constraints, and relationships that its model instances must follow.
+Metamodels provide a systematic and widely accepted way to define the syntax and semantics of modeling languages.

+### What is EMF?

+The EMF is a Java-based framework for developing structured data models and building sophisticated software tools and application frameworks around them.
+It includes facilities for model definition, code generation, and runtime support, and is a core component of the [Eclipse Modeling Project](https://projects.eclipse.org/projects/modeling).

+### What is Ecore?

+Ecore, in the context of EMF, is a metamodeling language and a central component of the framework.
+It is used to define the structure of models—such as classes, attributes, and relationships.
+Ecore is based on a subset of the [MOF](http://www.omg.org/mof/) (Meta Object Facility) standard and can be regarded as a reference implementation of it.
+MOF is a widely recognized standard for metamodeling in software engineering.

+You can also say that Ecore is EMF’s metamodel.
+Ecore can be considered an EMF model, thus functioning as its own metamodel.

+Therefore, when we say *Bigraph Ecore Metamodel (BEM)*, we refer to the custom-designed base metamodel created using the Ecore modeling language within EMF.

+### What are bigraphs?

+Bigraphs [[3]](#references), introduced by Robin Milner, are a **formal modeling framework** grounded in category theory and used in computer science to represent and analyze complex systems.
+Their main applications are in **concurrency**, **mobility**, and **interaction**.

+Within the broader field of **process algebra**, bigraphs offer a **graphical and compositional approach** to modeling systems, processes, agents, and other dynamic, discrete structures.

 ### Changes Made to the Original Specification

 Here, the changes made to the original metamodel introduced in [[1]](#References) are described: